 Total minimums = $355/month.
 Assume a monthly payoff budget of $600.
 That leaves $245 extra each month to direct using snowball or avalanche rules.

-Snowball sends the $245 extra to Card A first (quick win), then rolls that freed-up payment to the next debt.
+Snowball sends the $245 extra to Card A first, then rolls the freed-up payment to the next debt.

 | Month | Pay Card A | Pay Card B | Pay Loan C | Extra goes to | End balance Card A | End balance Card B | End balance Loan C |